allthroughthenight/allthroughthenight.github.io/_posts/2024-11-01-the-new-job-market.md

 ![]({{site.baseurl}}/assets/2024-11-01-the-new-job-market/2024-job-search.png)

 A big change from last time I searched was to 1) apply to positions directly on company websites 2) work with recruiters and 3) get referrals.
-When it comes to the interview process, after the HR screen you go through some technical rounds, so I simplified them to just a technical screen (remote coding challenge, HM talk) and final round (white boarding, behavioral, bar raisers).
+When it comes to the interview process, after the HR screen you go through some technical rounds.
+To simplify things, everything before anything technical (recuriter screen, hiring mangaer chat) is essentially excluded.
+Instead think of the left side as sources.
+I also simplified everything afterwards with the technical screen (online assessment, technical questions, system troubleshooting) and final round i.e. virtual on-site (white boarding, system design, behavioral).

 This data is only for about half a year since I was busy for half the year with other seasonal work.
 The nature of the work wouldn't allow me to take time off to conduct interviews.
 I had time to study, but being able to sit down and do my best at a coding screen wasn't possible without my work suffering.